wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

    :loop:
    :width: 900

-Slightly different from the basic color patterns, the progres mask pattern generates a white-and-black pattern where the white portion is a varying length depending on the value of the value function.
+Slightly different from the basic color patterns, the progress mask pattern generates a white-and-black pattern where the white portion is a varying length depending on the value of the value function.
 This can be combined with another pattern using a :ref:`mask <docs/software/hardware-apis/misc/addressable-leds:Mask>` to display a portion of another base pattern depending on the progress of some process - such as the position of a mechanism in its range of motion (eg an elevator's height) or the progress of a PID controller towards its goal.

 .. tab-set::